hoalexander44/MomentumTeamWebsite/Blogs/RaviPatelBlog.md

 What did I do: I went in and added small deatalis to the buttons showing if thye were ready to use or not ready to use

 Upcoming: new art assets

+### Week 9

+Task completed: Update Slash effect

+mber of hours worked: 2

+What did I do: So for this week I was tasked with remaking the slassh effect for our game.
+The current one had alot of stuff happening during the animation.
+So I decided to get rid of all the extra flames and fancy highlights.
+So I made a simple slash thats a bright color so it can easily be seen with all the assets on screen.

+Upcoming: try to add any extra art asstets we decide to squeeze in for the end of production.
 [back](Blogs.html)